-The ADM1021 is a two-channel digital thermometer and under/ over temperature alarm, intended for use in personal computers and other systems requiring thermal monitoring and management.
-The device can measure the temperature of a microprocessor using a diode-connected PNP transistor, which may be provided on-chip in the case of the Pentium[®] II or similar processors, or can be a low cost discrete NPN/PNP device such as the 2N3904/2N3906.
+The ADM1023 is a two-channel digital thermometer and under/ over temperature alarm, intended for use in personal computers and other systems requiring thermal monitoring and management.
+Optimized for the Pentium[®] III; the higher accuracy offered allows systems designers to safely reduce temperature guard banding and increase system performance.
+The device can measure the temperature of a microprocessor using a diode-connected PNP transistor, which may be provided on-chip in the case of the Pentium III or similar processors, or can be a low cost discrete NPN/PNP device such as the 2N3904/2N3906.
 A novel measurement technique cancels out the absolute value of the transistor's base emitter voltage, so that no calibration is required.
 The second measurement channel measures the output of an on-chip temperature sensor, to monitor the temperature of the device and its environment.

-The ADM1021 communicates over a two-wire serial interface compatible with SMBus standards.
-Under and over temperature limits can be programmed into the devices over the serial bus, and an ALERT output signals when the on-chip or remote temperature is out of range.
+The ADM1023 communicates over a 2-wire serial interface compatible with SMBus standards.
+Under and over temperature limits can be programmed into the device over the serial bus, and an ALERT output signals when the on-chip or remote temperature is out of range.
 This output can be used as an interrupt, or as an SMBus alert.